The 20 Best Western Movie Actors Ranked

 5. Yul Brynner

 Ironically, Brynner gave his most iconic Western performance in a science fiction film.
-1973's "Westworld" depicted a futuristic theme park in which park guests can live out their violent and sexual fantasies in artificial environments, interacting with humanoid androids called "hosts."
-In the "Westworld" park, Brynner's fearsome gunslinger goes rogue and begins actually harming the park residents, leading other hosts in a revolution.
+1973's "Westworld" depicts a futuristic theme park in which park guests can live out their violent and sexual fantasies in artificial environments, interacting with humanoid androids called "hosts."
+In the "Westworld" park, Brynner's fearsome gunslinger goes rogue and begins actually harming the park residents, leading to a truly terrifying chase sequence.

 4. James Stewart

-A lifelong friend of Wayne's, Stewart shared the screen with his fellow icon in a pair of John Ford classics in 1962.
-"The Man Who Shot Liberty Valance" cast Ford as an old-school sheriff adverse to politics, and Stewart as an idealistic senator attempting to civilize a small town.
-They also appeared together in "How The West Was Won."
-When Wayne gave his last performance in "The Shootist," Stewart gave a touching cameo performance in an early scene as his doctor.
+A lifelong friend of Wayne's, Stewart shared the screen with his fellow icon in John Ford's 1962 classic "The Man Who Shot Liberty Valance."
+Here, Stewart played an idealistic lawyer attempting to civilize a small town, and Wayne portrayed an old-school rancher who allies with Stewart but also believes that in the West, might makes right.
+They both appeared in "How the West Was Won," showing up in different segments of the epic film, and when Wayne gave his last performance in "The Shootist," Stewart gave a touching cameo performance as his doctor.

 3. Gary Cooper